oneeve8/kobble-data/content/markdown.md

 Syntax Example:
 This is how it looks without a soft break.
 First Line.
 Second Line.
 Third Line.

-This is the syntax for creating soft
+This is the syntax for creating soft breaks with each dot representing a space:
-First Line.. (dots represent a space)
+First Line..
 Second Line..
 Third Line..